desotech-it/carvel/README.md

 > vmug2021   10.1.0.90:80   2m21s
 > ```

-We did't create endpoint directly.
-Usually, when we works with custom CRD, we need a software that permit us to control what should be installed.
+We did't create the endpoint directly.
+Usually, when we work with custom CRDs, we need a software that allows us to control what should be installed.

-Now delete this application.
+Now you can delete this application.

 ```bash
 kubectl delete -f 01/whoami-app.yaml